-MAT 110 Quantitative Reasoning for Mathematical Problem Solving college courses such as interpreting graphs, applying formulas, computing interest and percentages, understanding statistical output, and solving equations.
+MAT 110 Quantitative Reasoning for Mathematical Problem Solving

+(3 credit hours) This course emphasizes basic mathematical principles through problem solving.
+The focus is on solving problems encountered in typical college courses such as interpreting graphs, applying formulas, computing interest and percentages, understanding statistical output, and solving equations.
 The quantitative reasoning approach builds critical thinking skills in solving problems and analyzing the outcomes of those contextually.
 This course is designed for those students who will broadly use mathematics in everyday life, with less technical emphasis on skills for future math courses.
 This course is for those who do not intend to major in programs requiring additional mathematics.
-Prerequisites: None.